niklaushirt/cp4waiops-deployer/doc/Techzone_get_environment.md

 **Slide 5**: WAIOPS also ingests Metrics from Instana (this could be Dynatrace, NewRelic or others).
 The Metric Anomaly detection is trained on a well running system and creates dynamic baselines.
 Through different algorithms it is able to detect anomalies and outliers.
 If an Anomaly is detected it will also be grouped with the other Events.

-**Slide 6**: Alerts that are relevant for the same Incident are packaged into a so called Story.
-The Story will be enriched and updated with information as it gets available.
+**Slide 6**: Alerts that are relevant for the same Incident are packaged into a so called Incident.
+The Incident will be enriched and updated with information as it gets available.

  **Slide 7**: One example is the Topology information.
 Not only will WAIOPS tell me that I have a problem and present all relevant Events but it will also tell me where in the system topology the problem is situated.

-**Slide 8**: Furthermore the Story is enriched with past resolution information coming from ServiceNow tickets.
+**Slide 8**: Furthermore the Incident is enriched with past resolution information coming from ServiceNow tickets.
 I'll explain this more in detail during the demo.

 **Slide 9**: The Stories can either be examined in the WAIOPS web interface or can be pushed to Slack or Teams if your teams are using a ChatOps approach.